lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-1.rst

 **Targeted learning level:** Beginner

-**Introduction:** This tutorial provides an introduction to the content of the sumulated Rubin Observatory Solar System data accessible via the Rubin Data Preview DP0.3.
+**Introduction:** This tutorial provides an introduction to the content of the sumulated Rubin Observatory Solar System data accessible in the Rubin Data Preview DP0.3, by using the Portal aspect of the Rubin Science Platform.
+It will use the Table Collection (Schema) ``dp03_catalogs``.
+This schema contains 4 tables:  ``dp03_catalogs.DiaSource``, ``dp03_catalogs.MPCORB``, ``dp03_catalogs.SSSObject``, and ``dp03_catalogs.SSSource``.
+The description and the purpose of these tables are in the XXX.

-The tutorial consists of several parts, with all parts aiming to illustrate varius features of the DP0.3.
-First part demonstrates how to plot the celestial posiition of a single, pre-selected Solar system object on the sky as a funtion of time.
+The tutorial consists of several parts, with all parts aiming to illustrate varius features of the DP0.3 data, and a few use cases.
+First part demonstrates how to plot the celestial posiition of a single well-observed Solar system object on the sky as a funtion of time.
+First, it identifies a few well-observed Solar system objects, and selects one for further study.
 The object, with the ``ssObjectId`` of ``-735085100561880491`` happens to be well-observed, with about 14,000 observations.
 The second part illustrates how to extract the apparent magnitude of object as a function of time (the light curve).

 This tutorial assumes the successful completion of the beginner-level Portal tutorial 01 (prepared for the Data Previews 02), and uses the
 Astronomy Data Query Language (ADQL), which is similar to SQL (Structured Query Language).